Gulab Bhavan

 Gulab Bhavan is a palace in Srinagar, India.
 It is a former residence of the maharaja of Jammu and Kashmir from the Dogra dynasty.
 The palace is in the eastern part of the city and overlooks the Dal Lake.
+Originally conceived as a royal summer residence, the palace was later converted into a luxury hotel in 1956 and is now operated as The LaLiT Grand Palace.
+Architecturally, the palace blends European influences with traditional Dogra design, featuring colonnaded verandahs, symmetrical stone masonry, and richly crafted interiors.
+Notably, its durbar hall houses one of the earliest earthquake-resistant systems in the Indian subcontinent.